VACUUM Command

 What is transaction ID wraparound and why does VACUUM prevent it?

-Does autovacuum run automatically?
+Does autovacuum run automatically in PostgreSQL?